Youth Development

 Apply here

 Today’s teens transform into tomorrow’s adults.
-Yet, in between are many challenges.
-In school, academic pressure increases — both in the classroom and in thinking about one’s future.
-Peer relationships grow more complex and often become the foundation of one’s support system and identity.
-And as a teen forges their own sense of self, family and community dynamics change significantly.
+Yet, between their teenage and adult years are many challenges.
+In school, they face academic pressures — both in the classroom and in thinking about one’s future.
+Peer relationships grow more complex.
+Often, they become the foundation of one’s support system.
+Family and community dynamics change significantly as teens forge their own identities.

-If you're not ready for a full master's program, two Mizzou certificate programs introduce you to key applications for direct work with youth or developing your youth program leadership skills: youth development specialist (graduate certificate) and youth development program management and evaluation (graduate certificate).
+If you're not ready for a full master's program, Mizzou offers graduate certificates that may interest you instead.
+These programs introduce you to key applications for direct work with youth.
+Choose from youth development specialist or youth development program management and evaluation.

 Quick facts